Nebuchadnezzar II 023

 ì-nu-um dAMAR.UTU EN ra--ù re-e-ša šar-ru-ti-ia ú-ul-lu-ma

-(i 13) When the god Marduk, the great lord, elevated me to be king and entrusted me with the lordship of all the people, the god Nabû, overseer of the totality of heaven and earth, allowed my hands to grasp a just scepter for keeping all of the settlements in good order and making (their) people flourish.
-As for me, I prayed to them (Marduk and Nabû), I constantly sought out their divinity.
-At the mention of their important name(s), I revere god and goddess (alike).
+(i 13) When the god Marduk, the great lord, elevated me to be king and entrusted me with the lordship of all of the people, the god Nabû, overseer of the totality of heaven and earth, allowed my hands to grasp a just scepter to lead all of the settlements in the right was and to make (their) people flourish.

 i 1414